 Many people have close friends but also lots of other acquaintances that they wish they knew better.

 Everyone is open to chatting, but don’t want to reach out due to laziness or fear of inconveniencing others.

-Students don’t know where to go to meet more new people with similar interests.
+Students have unique interests and don’t know where to go to meet new people with similar interests.

-Cornell students want to form meaningful connections with other students who share interests and hobbies.
+Cornell students want to form meaningful connections with particular students.
 But this is difficult because:

 Listening to how other students struggled to deepen their friendships or find the time and energy to meet new people helped us narrow down the goals for our product: